bohanhou14/CLERC/README.md

    `python pipeline.py build_triples TREC_PATH --qrels_path QRELS_PASSAGE_PATH`

 ### Retrieval Experiments
+- BM25: we used the scripts & commands provided in [Tevatron](https://github.com/texttron/tevatron)
+- ColBERT: we use
 ## Generation
 Please refer to our paper for the task formulation and [README in the generation subdirectory](https://github.com/bohanhou14/CLERC/blob/main/generation/README.md)
 ## Cite CLERC